Back to: Australia's welfare snapshots

 tenure type: Circumstances in which a household resides in a dwelling that is owned outright or with a mortgage, rented privately, or part of a social housing program or some other tenure type.

 tertiary education: In Australia can be broadly categorised as higher education or vocational education and training (VET).
-Higher education is generally delivered in a university setting, leading to a Bachelor, Master or Doctoral degree.
+Higher education is generally delivered in a university setting, leading to a Bachelor, Masters or Doctoral degree.
 VET focuses on delivering skills and knowledge for a specific industry, leading to Certificate and Diploma qualifications.
 It is delivered by registered training organisations such as technical and further education institutions.

 underemployed: Employed persons aged 15 and over who want, and are available for, more hours of work than they have.
 Comprises: people employed part time who want to work more hours and are available to start work with more hours, either in the reference week or in the 4 weeks after the survey; or persons employed full time who worked part-time hours in the reference week (fewer than 35 hours) for economic reasons (including being stood down or insufficient work being available).
 This definition applies to the Australian Bureau of Statistics Labour Force Survey and may differ somewhat from definitions in other collections.